Flutterando/dson_adapter/README.md

 DSON Have `ListParam` and `SetParam` for collection.

-## When API replace Param Name:
+## When API replace Param Name (Set aliases):

-You need to declare within the paramNameReplace map the object type that has changed in the key, and in the value, a map with the old key as the key and the new key as the value.
+You need to declare within the aliases map the object type that has changed in the key, and in the value, a map with the old key as the key and the new key as the value.

 ```dart
 main(){